ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 # Container runtime

-In this section, we will focus on the container runtime, as it is part of the Kubernetes which is responsible for running containers.
+In this section, we will focus on the container runtime.

 ![image](./img/01_cluster_architecture_container_runtime.png "Container runtime")